david-garza/cpp/README.md

 The text book used for training is Programming: Principles and Practice Using C++.

 ## Webpage
-Reference code can be found a https://www.stroustrup.com/programming.html
+Reference code can be found at https://www.stroustrup.com/programming.html